Charisma-Mannheim/gc-ims-tools/README.md

 ims.Dataset
 ```

-Both classes use the read_mea method as constructors:
+Both classes use the read_mea method as a constructor:

 ```python
 # reading a mea file returns an ims.Spectrum instance